Deakin Stadium

 Deakin Stadium is an association football ground located in the south-central Canberra suburb of Deakin, ACT.
 It is the home ground of Canberra Croatia FC in the NPL ACT.

 Primary Use

 Canberra FC are the primary tenants of Deakin Stadium.
 Canberra FC play home matches in the National Premier Leagues Capital Football at the stadium as well Capital Football Federation Cup matches.

 Events history

+2018 Canberra FC FFA Cup

+On 25 July 2018, Canberra FC qualified in the Round of 32 of the FFA Cup for the first time and was beaten by Broadmeadow Magic 4–1 at Deakin Stadium.

 2016 Canberra Olympic FFA Cup run

 During 2016 the stadium was used by local ACT NPL club Canberra Olympic for their FFA Cup run.
 Olympic played their round of 32, round of 16 and quarter-final matches at the stadium before moving to Viking Park in Tuggeranong for their semi-final match against A-league side Sydney FC.
 The quarter final match was played on 27 September 2016 against Victorian NPL side Green Gully SC.
 The match attracted a crowd of 2,039 as Olympic pulled off a historic victory with a penalty conversion in the 95th minute of the match giving the home side a 1–0 victory.